 You can also contact brands you’d like to work with to enquire about collaboration opportunities.

-Most commonly, blogs fail because bloggers give up too soon.
+Most commonly, blogs as a side hustle fail because bloggers give up too soon.
 Blogs may take months or even years to become popular.

-Blogging is a long-term investment that pays rich dividends if you consistently publish high-quality content.
-Promote it relentlessly through email marketing and social media marketing.
+Blogging as a side hustle is a long-term investment that pays rich dividends if you consistently publish high-quality content.
+Promote it relentlessly through email marketing and social media marketing to ensure you make money.

 Patience, dedication to good content, a smart strategy, and the use of monetization tools will ensure that you generate a decent income from your blog.